shoesCodeFor/shoesCodeFor/README.md

 ## I'm Schuyler (He/Him) 👋
 ### pronounced `/SKY-ler/`

+- 🔭 I’m currently working on @Automox cloud-native patching accross the enterprise
+- 🌱 I’m currently learning LLMs and using them as API agents and how to save my job from EUNISS
+- 👯 I’m looking to collaborate on @FloraSync
+- 🤔 I’m looking for help with understanding the need for event-driven architecture in simple CRUD apps
+- 💬 Ask me about _Life in General_
+- 📫 How to reach me: schuyler.ankele@gmail.com

 ## Working hard to do great things
+### Me in 5 bullets
+- Proud parent and partner!

-- I'm a software dev living in Corvallis, Oregon
+- Full-stack software dev living in Corvallis, Oregon
-- I love all things software and am a perpetual student
+- Perpetual student.
+Lover of all things software, systems, prgramming, and tech(and apparently Oxford commas)
-- I'm thrilled to learn new technologies, frameworks, and languages
-- I spend my free time hacking on IoT devices and trying to make myself a more security minded engineer.
+- Believe the world is precious and we should use tech to preserve it
+- Connisseur of San Luis valley green chile

 Hit me up if you need help on an open-source, non-profit or generally interesting project!
 Seriously ;)
-### 📫 schuyler.ankele@gmail.com

-So what's up with my spotty contribution history?
-I worked for a company with Gitlab and another that required a company GitHub profile so I haven't done much personal coding in the last 2 year.
-I'm starting up a passion project with the FloraSync API for IoT telemetry data.
-That's probably my most relevant leisure project right now.
+I spend my time solving intersting problems @Automox.
+We're a mid-level startup solving the world's most simple security problem.... patching.
+Patching, on the other hand, is very complicated across different OSes.
+One of my greatest joys is helping people, whether it be at work, at home, with networking, or in any capacity I am able.
+If you think we should connect send me an email or an invite on LinkedIn.
+I didn't put the link here because I get enough spam and there's only a couple of us

+\-Schuyler
+toodles ✌️

 <!-- Not too impressive here bud
 <p align="center">